webdesignsbytom/fullstack-starter/Hosting.md

 21. `systemctl status nginx`
 22. Go to your server `http://3.9.178.161` and it will have your node home page
 23. `apt install certbot python3-certbot-nginx`
+24. Create an SSL certifcate using your api subdomain
-24. `certbot --nginx -d api.myecoapp.org`
+25. `certbot --nginx -d api.myecoapp.org` // set up a subdomain in dns settings with your domain host or web host
-25. `cat /etc/nginx/sites-enabled/default`
+26. `cat /etc/nginx/sites-enabled/...` // your site name
-26. `pm2 start src/server.js --name server`
+27. `pm2 start src/server.js --name server`

 Custom api folder